Paddy Power Gold Cup Preview, Tips, Runners & Trends (November Meeting)

 Paddy Power Gold Cup Trend Analysis

-✅ The trend factor that produced 10+ winners and shows the best LSP, an LSP of +26.50 is when runners had a highest class place of Class 1 (G1).
+✅ The trend factor, which has produced 10+ winners and shows the best LSP, an LSP of +27.00, is when runners had a highest class placed of Class 1 (G1).

-❌ The worst performing factor that has failed to produce a single winner is when runners had 2 career wins with the jockey, when backing these the trend shows a record of 0-43.
+❌ The worst performing factor that has failed to produce a single winner is when runners had 2 career wins with the jockey, when backing these, the trend shows a record of 0-42.

-The course which has produced the most winners of the Paddy Power Gold Cup is Aintree, there has been a total number of 7 winners of this race who ran at Aintree last time out.
-The next best courses which have produced the second most winners are Chepstow, Cheltenham and Carlisle, there has been a total number of 3 winners from each of those courses.
+The course which has produced the most winners of the Paddy Power Gold Cup is Aintree; there have been a total of 6 winners of this race who ran at Aintree last time out.
+The next best courses, which have produced the second most winners, are Cheltenham, Chepstow and Carlisle; there have been a total of 3 winners from each of those courses.

-The race is open to both sexes with the Male runners having produced a total of 19 winners from a total of 341 runners whilst the Female runners have produced 1 winner from a total of 9 runners.
+The race is open to both sexes, with male runners having produced a total of 18 winners from a total of 335 runners, while female runners have produced 2 winners from a total of 9 runners.

 These are the stallions whose offspring have not produced a winner of the Paddy Power Gold Cup despite multiple attempts: